 R: Read/Write learners: They use lists, written descriptions, note-taking and articles to learn.

 K: Kinesthetic learners: They simply touch, try to feel and move around to absorb information.

 One learning style is not better or worse than the other.
 Everyone uses all learning styles throughout their lives but prefers the one more.

 How can you create learning experiences that appeal to different learning styles?

-Some researches have shown that when educators address different learning styles at the same time, learners learn best, which is possible through “multimodal” learning.
-Multimodal learning incorporates the brain into more than one learning style at the same time using different formats and environments.
+Some researches have shown that the learners learn best through “multi-modal” learning if educators address different learning styles at the same time.
+Multi-modal learning incorporates the brain into more than one learning style at the same time using different formats and environments.

 For example, a video lecture with captions and a downloadable pdf, use visual, auditory, and written learning styles.
 By combining learners' different learning styles, educators can create an ideal learning environment for many learners at the same time.